 Answering any of these questions will give you tons of insight into your new potential employee.
 For instance, “How long was it before they gave up?”
 This single question alone will tell you a ton about how hard this person is willing to work on something.

-I realize now I need to dive much deeper on this subject and will do more posts about it.
-I might even post good interview problems to try and have people solve.
+I realize now I need to dive much deeper into this subject and do more posts about it.
+I might even post good interview problems to try and have people solve them.
 But for now, let’s keep on task and learn about what you should expect from your new Junior Programmer.